Department of Visual Arts

 - Develop global thinking, free exchange of ideals and total immersion in a divergent artistic cultural setting.

-- To establish an environment that will allow students to experience, interact and analyze a rich variety of visual arts culture.
+- To establish an environment that will allow students to experience, interact and analyse a rich variety of visual arts culture.

 - Raise a conscious appreciation for and understanding of the value of arts by enhancing the visual appearance of our university and community environment.